Water supply and sewerage

 Sewage has the potential to overflow from the network at various times.
-In wet weather, an overflow is usually the result of a large amount of stormwater entering the system which is above what the capacity of the sewer network can handle.
+In wet weather, an overflow is usually the result of a large amount of stormwater entering the system which is above the capacity the sewer network can handle.
 Pumping stations and treatment plants are designed to overflow in certain situations to prevent raw sewage backing up into houses.

-In dry weather, an overflow may be due to a blockage, damage to pipes or a power system failure of a pumping station pump.
+In dry weather, an overflow may be due to a blockage, damage to pipes, or a power system failure of a pumping station pump.